Awadheshks/Agentic-AI-Foundations-Project/README.md

 always use a single value for each filter field, and adhere to the filtration values based on the first API call.
 And never tell the user about the API and its details."_

-3. Enable User input in Additional settings:
+(v) Enable User input in Additional settings:

-### 3. Add Action Group
+### 2. Add Action Group
-1. Navigate to the Action Groups section, then choose “Add” to add an Action Group to enable the Agent to invoke the Lambda Function, put the name as get-product-recommendations and choose Action Group Type “Define with API Schemas”.
+(i) Navigate to the Action Groups section, then choose “Add” to add an Action Group to enable the Agent to invoke the Lambda Function, put the name as get-product-recommendations and choose Action Group Type “Define with API Schemas”.

-2. Select the ‘GetProductDetailsFunction’ Lambda function for Action Group Invocation:
+(ii) Select the ‘GetProductDetailsFunction’ Lambda function for Action Group Invocation:
       ![img](https://github.com/Awadheshks/Agentic-AI-Foundations-Project/blob/ef1e2afca5bd6f660a73a2b4f8f30423382416a0/Create%20Agent-%20Action%20Group-Explore%20Products.png
 )

-3. Choose ‘Define Via inline schema editor’ for Action Group Schema:And Use the following OpenAPI schema in the in-line OpenAPI schema section:
+(iii) Choose ‘Define Via inline schema editor’ for Action Group Schema:And Use the following OpenAPI schema in the in-line OpenAPI schema section:

  _"{
   "openapi": "3.0.0",